Improvised explosive device: United States

 Many IED-related arrests are made each year in circumstances where the plot was foiled before the device was deployed, or the device exploded but no one was injured.

 A number of deaths and property damage occurring during gender reveal parties have been caused by the detonation of improvised explosive devices.
 These include the 2017 Sawmill Fire, which was started by the detonation of a mass of tannerite intended to disperse coloured powder, and an incident in 2019 where an IED similarly designed to release powder exploded in a manner similar to a pipe bomb, killing a 56-year-old woman after shrapnel struck her in the head.

+In March 2026 several home made bombs containing TATP were thrown outside of Gracie Mansion where New York City Mayor Zohran Mamdani currently lives.
+The perpetrators of the attack later confessed they were influenced by ISIS and Islamic extremist propaganda.

 Ukraine

 IEDs are in use in the 2022 Russian invasion of Ukraine and have also been used there for assassinations.

 Vietnam

+A pamphlet documenting some weapons used by the Viet Cong during the Vietnam War, including some types of IEDs (1967).

 IEDs were used during the Vietnam War by the Viet Cong against land- and river-borne vehicles as well as personnel.
 They were commonly constructed using materials from unexploded American ordnance.
+Among the various types of IEDs prepared by the Viet Cong there were also anti-aircraft ones, capable of damaging or destroying helicopters during landing or when flying at low altitude.

 Thirty-three percent of U.S. casualties in Vietnam and twenty-eight percent of deaths were officially attributed to mines; these figures include losses caused by both IEDs and commercially manufactured mines.